Middle school students must be a BTC member in order to attend Middle School Mondays.

 Members can use Chromebooks within the center.
 Academic support, and homework help are also available.

 Included in the cost of membership, youth have unlimited in-out privileges and are welcome to attend all classes, workshops and events that are available on Middle School Mondays.
-In addition, middle school students are able to participate in the parkour class offered at 6:15 PM on Fridays.
+In addition, middle school students are able to participate in structured programming/classes offered other days of the week.

 The BTC offers opportunities to join into a variety of programming opportunities such as the Science and Engineering Club, sports games/tournaments, dance classes, music studio workshops, etc… Click here for a complete list of programming opportunities.

 Throughout the year, the BTC has other programming opportunities that run within the BTC but are independent from the BTC.
 Based on space availability, members can join programs for an additional cost paid directly to the organization running the class.
-Examples of these programs are MediaGirls, coding class, Girls LEAP, creative writing class, etc… Click here to see all the programming available to middle school students.
+Examples of these programs are MediaGirls, Aerial Silks, Girls LEAP, creative writing class, etc… Click here to see all the programming available to middle school students.